eval-so/infrastructure/README.md

     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-    * Neither the name of the Breakpoint project nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of the Eval.gd project nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.